colacbrr/colacbrr/README.md

 ## 🧙 About

-I’m a Computer and Information Technology graduate, building ideas from **Bucharest, Romania 🇷🇴**, conjuring interfaces, steady backends and clean AI that feels like casting *one* simple spell.
+I’m a Computer and Information Technology graduate, summoning ideas into existence from **Bucharest, Romania 🇷🇴**, conjuring interfaces, steady backends and clean AI that feels like casting *one* simple spell.
 I try to leave code tidier than I found it and ship small spells (PRs) often.

 ```javascript
 const wiz = {